 I have a quick shower, do my make-up and am out the door at 0650.
-I make a mental note to wake up 10 minutes earlier next time, so I can have breakfast (which I never do.)
+I make a mental note to wake up 10 minutes earlier next time, so I can have breakfast.
+(Which I never do.)

-I commence the ward round – I only have 14 patients to round on, which is relatively light compared to other terms I’ve done (where it can be upwards of 30 patients).
-My main concern is the patient with a small bowel obstruction – he is quite tender on examination, and his imaging is concerning for possible bowel ischemia.
+I commence the ward round – I only have 14 patients to round on.
+This is relatively light compared to other terms I’ve done.
+(It can be upwards of 30 patients.)
+My main concern is the patient with a small bowel obstruction.
+He is quite tender on examination, and his imaging is concerning for possible bowel ischemia.

 I take over the on-call General Surgical Registrar phone at 1600, just in time for this laparotomy to start.
-I am also handed over two appendixes to do tonight, as well as two new consults to see (one in ED and one on the ward) – they are not urgent and will have to wait until in between cases.
+I am also handed over two appendixes to do tonight, as well as two new consults to see.
+(One in ED and one on the ward.)
+They are not urgent and will have to wait until in-between cases.

 After we finish the case, I run to ED to see a consult.
 It is a 30 year old lady with a non-lactational breast abscess.
 She is clinically well, and easy to sort out, requiring ultrasound-guided aspiration as an outpatient.

-Once I finish the first appendix, I prioritise the unwell ward patient (the ED patient sounds well and should be able to wait until I have finished my next operative case).
+Once I finish the first appendix, I prioritise the unwell ward patient.
+(The ED patient sounds well and should be able to wait until I have finished my next operative case.)
 It’s a post-operative ENT patient who is bleeding on the ward.
 I initiate first aid, contact the ENT consultant, and sort out an appropriate management plan.
 The bleeding settles in time for my second appendix, which is more straightforward than the first case.
 I complete operating at 2230.

 I escape the hospital at 2300; it is offsite on-call until 0700 tomorrow.
 I haven’t had anything to eat all day except for my chicken wrap.
 I rectify this by taking a detour through McDonald’s drive-thru.
 One quarter pounder meal later and I’m a happy camper.
-I call my husband (who is half asleep) to let him know I’m still alive.
+Afterwards, I call my husband (who is half asleep) to let him know I’m still alive.

-I wake up to my alarm at 0530 – I check the on-call phone (no missed calls, phew!) and call the ED to see if there are any new surgical referrals overnight.
-There are two patients to be seen.
-So I hop out of bed, head to work to see these two patients, and start the process all over again.
-I’m glad to handover the on-call phone to another Registrar (we do one 24 hour weekday on call per week, and are on call 1 in 4 weekends).
+I wake up to my alarm at 0530.
+Immediately, I check the on-call phone (no missed calls, phew!) and call the ED to see if there are any new surgical referrals overnight.
+Two patients are waiting to be seen.
+So, I hop out of bed and head to work to see these two patients.
+And the process starts all over again.
+I’m glad to handover the on-call phone to another Registrar.
+(We do one 24-hour weekday on call per week, and are on-call 1 in 4 weekends.)

-At the end of the day, General Surgery can be a pretty full-on job, however most subspecialties in medicine are.
+At the end of the day, General Surgery can be a pretty full-on job.
+However, most subspecialties in medicine are.
 There is such variety in my job, with never a boring day (no two shifts are ever the same)!
 I think as long as you love what you do, that you’ll enjoy it.
 I know I certainly do.